5 tips to help if you’re having a ‘career crisis’

-With the current climate, I know so many of us are having our own career crisis and the worry and panic it causes can have a ripple effect on so many other things.
+With the current climate, we know so many of us are having our own career crisis and the worry and panic it causes can have a ripple effect on so many other things.

-A career crisis comes in so many forms whether it be redundancy; struggling to get on the career ladder after school/uni; not knowing what career you want or in my case when my dream career became my worst!
+A career crisis comes in so many forms whether it be redundancy; struggling to get on the career ladder after school/uni; not knowing what career you want or when a ‘dream career’ isn’t what you thought it would be!

 1. Breathe – the most important thing

 The more you work yourself up the worse it can get.
 So make sure you breathe and talk to your loved ones even if it’s for a long rant on the phone to get their advice.
 Take a moment.
 It’s normal to feel really overwhelmed when addressing your ‘career crisis’ worries and voicing them for the first time to someone.